ExerciseCompanion/ExerciseCompanion.github.io/evaluation.md

   - Goal 5 Observations: User changed pet once
 - E
   - Device Used:
-  - Goal 1 Observations:
+  - Goal 1 Observations: Asked if there was a password
-  - Goal 2 Observations:
+  - Goal 2 Observations: Likes the slide up with thumb, bars are really easy to understand.
+Step graph is easy to look at.
+Like that the colors pop.
+Dates are hard to read.
-  - Goal 3 Observations:
+  - Goal 3 Observations: Some icons are easy to understand while other are not.
+Wont walk 20k steps
-  - Goal 4 Observations:
+  - Goal 4 Observations: Likes the character, easy to add onto character.
+Would like to push hat up more.
-  - Goal 5 Observations:
+  - Goal 5 Observations: Works smoothly and pet switch is clear.

 ### Results
 - Usability Issue 1:
 - Usability Issue 2:
 - Usability Issue 3: